 For a comparison of the GDPR and IRDS regulations, please see our publication.

 CCPA California Consumer Privacy Act

-The California Consumer Privacy Act (CCPA) is poised to take effect on January 1st, 2020.
+The California Consumer Privacy Act (CCPA) took effect on January 1st, 2020.
 Upon its implementation, the CCPA will compel companies around the world that conduct business in the State of California to implement structural changes to their privacy and data protection programs, placing data privacy rights of California residents front and center.
 Several other US states have initiated legislative reform similar to California's.
 Non-compliance with the CCPA (and future similar laws) will incur penalties for organizations.